 superseding Simon Wood Colliery which closed in 1903.
 Hemingfield Colliery closed in 1920, but was converted to a mine pumping station helping prevent flooding of neighbouring, but still active, workings.
-The canal also closed in 1928, long supplanted by the Elsecar branch of the South colliery, Elsecar Main, was sunk in 1903-1908, the Fitzwilliam estate.21
+The canal also closed in 1928, long supplanted by the Elsecar branch of the South colliery, Elsecar Main, was sunk in 1903-1908,

 The 7th Earl, who had inherited the estate in 1902, continued the family interests in Elsecar.
-Along with the new colliery, he commissioned new housing in Stafford Avenue, Lifford Place and the eastern part of Cobcar Lane in 1911 - this represented the final expansion of the village by
+Along with the new colliery, he commissioned new housing in Stafford Avenue, Lifford Place and